KaTeX/KaTeX/README.md

 - `strict`: `boolean` or `string` or `function` (default: `"warn"`).
 If `false` or `"ignore`", allow features that make writing LaTeX convenient but are not actually supported by (Xe)LaTeX (similar to MathJax).
 If `true` or `"error"` (LaTeX faithfulness mode), throw an error for any such transgressions.
 If `"warn"` (the default), warn about such behavior via `console.warn`.
 Provide a custom function `handler(errorCode, errorMsg, token)` to customize behavior depending on the type of transgression (summarized by the string code `errorCode` and detailed in `errorMsg`); this function can also return `"ignore"`, `"error"`, or `"warn"` to use a built-in behavior.
 A list of such features and their `errorCode`s:
   - `"unicodeTextInMathMode"`: Use of Unicode text characters in math mode.
   - `"mathVsTextUnits"`: Mismatch of math vs. text commands and units/mode.
+  A second category of `errorCode`s never throw errors, but their strictness affects the behavior of KaTeX:
+  - `"newLineInDisplayMode"`: Use of `\\` or `\newline` in display mode (outside an array/tabular environment).
+In strict mode, no line break results, as in LaTeX.

 For example: